ACTOR HEADSHOT Q&A

 You can print them yourself, at a retail outlet, online, or I can make prints for you (an advantage if you have a rush job for an audition!).
 See my "Making an Appointment" page for my current print prices: http://www.cynthiadegrand.com/actor-headshots

-What ages of actor do you shoot?
+What ages of actor do you photograph?

 I've seen 8x10s with the actor's name on the front -- is that necessary?

 It's not necessary, but it it does insure that if your resume and headshot should become separated, that the director knows whose photo it is.
+If you're name is on your digital file, then a director will see your name with your face.
+If you're undecided, I can provide files with and without your name.

 How should I attach the 8x10 headshot and the resume?